phkaeser/wlmaker/doc/ROADMAP.md

 **Focus**: Add menus & make it ready for  "Early-Access".

 * Thorough tests of both pointer and keyboard state.
-  * Fix bug: When switching workspace, pointer state appears to be reset.
   * [done] Issue found when killing saylock that keyboard focus is incorrect.
   * [done] Re-activate workspace & windows after lock.
+  * Fix bug: resize-from-left jitter observed on the raspi or with gnome-terminal.
+  * Fix bug: When switching workspace, pointer state appears to be reset.

 * Menu, based on toolkit.
   * Available as window menu in windows.